extremety1989/box-up/README.md

-to launch and install packages you need "pnpm"
+to launch and install packages you need "npm"

-command to install all packages: pnpm install command to run in dev: pnpm run dev command to build project: pnpm run build
+command to install all packages: npm install command to run in dev: npm run dev command to build project: npm run build

 To run the game you need a VR.